 What you'll need to play D&D

-- Rulebooks - the three core books.
+- Rulebooks - the three core books, or a starter set box.

 - Players - four to six of them, plus a DM.